-Inspired by some of the recent genre-defying and form-challenging writing on motherhood, friends Ceridwen Dovey and Eliza Bell decided to take a creative risk and co-write MOTHERTONGUES, an experimental book about early motherhood.
-It will be published by Penguin Random House in May 2022 (as both a physical book + audiobook).
+Inspired by some of the recent genre-defying and form-challenging writing on motherhood, friends Ceridwen Dovey and Eliza Bell decided to take a creative risk and co-write MOTHERTONGUES, an experimental book of bio-autofiction about early motherhood.
+It will be published by Penguin Random House in April 2022.

 "An odyssey of ideas, with the heart to match them - a book full of daring and insight." -- Markus Zusak, author of The Book Thief

 "A great rattlebag of a read, full of surprises, tales and ideas.
 A book that argues with itself.
 A book of close ups and wide views.
 Stimulating, funny and heartbreaking." -- Paul Kelly, singer-songwriter and author of How to Make Gravy